ReproNim/reprostim/docs/reproflow_abstract_ohbm2024.md

 Yaroslav O. Halchenko

-!!! should we make it fMRI?
-Would make it clearer.
-Sure you can potentially use behavior as a session condition for structural/DTI measurements, but we don't want people asking themselves about that in the middle of reading the abstract...
-Also, has anybody actually done this?

 ## Introduction

 Reproducibility is a critical consideration for modern neuroscience and is greatly aided by automation of data acquisition and standardization of data records.